Webbgaraget/threewp_broadcast/readme.txt

 == Changelog ==

 = 2.4 201310xx =
+* Fix: Selected blogs are shown after selecting a group
 * Fix: Better JS and CSS loading for subdirectory installs
+* Fix: Allow editing of slugs when overriding child permalinks

 = 2.3 20131011 =
 * New: Caching of BroadcastData speeds up the post overview.